ash-project/ash/README.md

 - Add a runtime-intialization to checks that can return data loading instructions to be executed prior to pre-check
 - Important: We need a framework level solution for runtime configuration, _or at minimum_ a recommended way to do it.
 Things like configuring the host/port of your API, or disabling features

+Testing

+- talk about building factory/mocking utilities.
+I suspect mocking will not be necessary due to eventually being able to toggle resources to use the ETS datalayer.

 Engine

-- Engine parallelization!
-- Write the engine as a state machine, not the recursive monster that it currently is
 - implement transactions in the engine.
 Perhaps by assigning requests transaction ids or something along those lines.
-- fix the comment noted in the destroy action: the delete needs to happen _outside_ of the data fetching step, so the engine needs some kind of "after data resolved" capability
+- fix the comment noted in the destroy action: ~the delete needs to happen _outside_ of the data fetching step, so the engine needs some kind of "after data resolved" capability~
+- add a total failure mode (since JSON API just fails entirely) that will cause the engine to stop on the first error

 Fields/Attributes